Are you still asking health related questions on job application forms? If you are, have you thought this through?

-- Only ask questions which relate to your ability to assess a candidate’s suitability to perform the tasks involved in the job that you are seeking to fill.
+- Ask questions which relate to assessing a candidate’s suitability to perform the tasks involved in the job that you are seeking to fill.

-Once the candidate has been offered the job, that’s the point where you may legitimately start to ask more searching questions about their health and disability BUT you still need to be objective in the questions that you ask.
+The point where you can legitimately start to ask more searching questions about their health and disability is when you have offered the job.
+However, you still need to be objective in the questions that you ask.

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium sized businesses.
 Call us now on 01706 565 332 to discuss how we may help you.